-Services that are covered for you What you must pay when you get these services sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+Services that are covered for you What you must pay when you get these services unreasonable given your circumstances to immediately obtain the medical care from a network provider.
+Costsharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
 Inside our service area: You must obtain urgent care from network providers, unless our provider network is temporarily unavailable or inaccessible due to an unusual and extraordinary circumstance (for example, major disaster).
 Outside our service area: You have worldwide urgent care coverage when you travel if you need medical attention right away for an unforeseen illness or injury and you reasonably believed that your health would seriously deteriorate if you delayed treatment until you returned to our service area.
 See Chapter 3, Section 3, for more information.
 Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
 However, our plan does cover the following exams: Routine eye exams (eye refraction exams) to determine the need for vision correction and to provide a prescription for eyeglass lenses. \$0 Visual field tests.
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for and monitoring of diabetic retinopathy.